-Concentration risk arises as a result of the concentration of exposures with the same category, whether it is geographical location, product type, industry sector or counterparty type.
+Concentration risk arises as a result of the concentration of exposures within the same category, whether it is geographical location, product type, industry sector or counterparty type.
 The following is a summary of the Fund's concentration risk:

 Dec.
-31, Dec.
-31,
+31, 2023 Dec.
+31, 2022 Financials 100.0 % 100.0 %

-2018 2017

-Financials 100.0% 100.0%